dnsimple/dnsimple-support/content/articles/changing-plans.markdown

 These plan changes are billed immediately and update the [billing cycle](/articles/yearly-billing).

-In case there are remaining days in your current subscription plan, you will receive a prorated discount.
-This discount doesn't consider extras, like email forwards or extra zones, which you'll be billed for again as part of the plan change.
+You will receive credit for all the unused time of your current subscription plan.
+This credit doesn't include extra items such as email forwards or extra zones.
+These will be billed again as part of the plan change.
 Read more about [subscription proration](/articles/understanding-invoice).

 ## On-Renewal change plans